 If you are granted advanced standing, your federal and provincial student loans office (i.e., OSAP, BCSAP, etc.) will need to be notified of the change in your course load.
 Student Services will notify you of the course load change so that you can make the necessary changes to your loan application.
-If the loan has already been processed for the term, a tuition refund may be issued to the student loan lender.
+If the loan has already been processed for the term, a tuition refund will be issued directly to the lender or to the student if applicable.
 Please contact Student Services for further information.